SS Sirio: Wreck

-The ship ran aground on the Punta Hormigas, a reef off Hormigas Island, two and a half miles east of Cape Palos, Cartagena, Spain.
+While passing off Cape Palos, Sirio followed a course that passed too close to the coast, and ran aground at full speed on the Punta Hormigas, a reef off Hormigas Island, two and a half miles east of Cape Palos, Cartagena, Spain.
 According to an eyewitness, the captain of the French steamer Marie Louise, she was "taking a dangerous course" when he saw her stop, her bow lifting.
 The boilers exploded, and "dead bodies began to float past the French steamer, and those on board could hear the shrieks of the drowning."

-A boat was launched that saved 29 passengers, while the Marie Louise herself saved another 25.
-Three hundred passengers, most of them Italian and Spanish, lost their lives.
+Many passengers were trapped in the lower decks, which were quickly flooded; a number of first class passengers were drowned soon after the grounding as their cabins were located in the stern, which was immediately submerged.
+Panic soon broke out onboard; some of the lifeboats had been damaged in the grounding, and several others were swarmed by the panicked passengers and swamped or capsized, resulting in the death of their occupants.
+Some passengers drowned while trying to swim ashore, whereas about twenty or thirty managed to swim to some rocks where they remained until next day, when they were rescued.

+Only one lifeboat was successfully launched, with 29 passengers in it.
+The Marie Louise saved a further 25 people, while the bulk of the survivors were rescued by Spanish fishing vessels which soon raced to the scene; Joven Miguel, under the command of Vicente Buigues, came alongside Sirio and took off some three hundred people.
+A further two hundred survivors were rescued by the Vicente Llicano, and a few more by the Austro-Hungarian steamer Buda.

-Among the passengers were a number of Catholic officials.
-The Bishop of São Paulo, José de Camargo Barros, "went down with the ship while blessing the drowning passengers."
-The Archbishop of São Pedro, Cláudio Gonçalves Ponce de Leon, survived.
-Boniface Natter, the first abbot of the rededicated Buckfast Abbey (a Benedictine abbey in England), drowned as well; his fellow traveler, Anscar Vonier, survived and became the next abbot.
+José de Camargo Barros "went down with the ship while blessing the drowning passengers", while Cláudio José Gonçalves Ponce de Leão survived.
+Boniface Natter drowned as well, whereas his fellow traveler Anscar Vonier survived and became the next abbot.

-A panic broke out on the ship, with people being trampled and others throwing themselves in the sea while knife-fights broke out over the lifeboats.
-Terrifying scenes of mothers grieving over their drowned children were described.
-One report claimed that the captain and his officers tried to restore order, but it soon emerged that he had been the first to abandon ship.

-Rescue efforts

-Local fishermen launched boats to aid in the rescue, but it was reported that some of the rescuers also drowned.
-The captains of two ships, Joven Miguel and Vicente Llicano (which saved 300 and 200 passengers, respectively), were singled out for their heroism.
+The captains of Joven Miguel and Vicente Llicano were singled out for their heroism.
+Some of the rescuers were also reported to have drowned while saving passengers.
 Survivors were brought ashore and put up in the local poorhouse and a circus building.

 Aftermath

-The ship broke in two after being grounded for nine days, and "dozens of decomposing corpses were released in the turbulence" including "the body of a very young girl still clutching her toy bucket."
+The ship broke in two and sank completely after being grounded for nine days, and "dozens of decomposing corpses were released in the turbulence" including "the body of a very young girl still clutching her toy bucket."
 While initial reports claimed three hundred had died, improper passenger lists made it difficult to determine the exact number, although some reports estimated that as many as four hundred died.
-Later accounts put the death toll in excess of one hundred and fifty.

-The New York Times reported that Captain Piccone died of "grief" and "a broken heart" in Genoa less than a year after the disaster.
+The final death toll was put by authorities at 293 victims, but claims persisted about many unregistered stowaways having died as well, with claims of up to five hundred overall deaths.